Ryuzaki-MrL/Espeon/README.md

 Espeon is a gameboy emulator for Espressif's ESP32 SoC.

-Originally a fork of [this emulator](https://github.com/lualiliu/esp32-gameboy), it's now being entirely rewritten in order to be more accurate and optimized for the ESP32.
+This project started out as a [rewrite](https://github.com/Ryuzaki-MrL/m5stack-gameboy) in order to be more accurate and optimized for the ESP32.
-Old repo containing the rewrite commits can be found [here](https://github.com/Ryuzaki-MrL/m5stack-gameboy).

 ## About Espeon